abuseofnotation/abuseofnotation.github.io/_posts/blog/2019-01-01-logic-thought.md

   </figcaption>
 </figure>

 The brain rarely uses just one of these systems to judge how to react in a given situation - it uses a multitude of systems (or even it can use one system in a multitude of ways): in a single decision mathematics, religion, can all play a role, as well as one's sense of duty.
-This mesh captures the concept of "everyday thinking" which I am trying to express.
-The one where nothing is true in general but everything is true in some context (and in which perceiving a statement often involves finding out the context in which it is true).
+The result is a mesh which captures the concept of "everyday thinking" where nothing is true in general but everything is true in some context (and in which perceiving a statement often involves finding out the context in which it is true).

+It would also explain is why logical paradoxes, being as problematic as they are in logic, are a non-issue in our everyday thinking - it is just that the paradoxes arise within the boundaries of a single logical system or family of systems, systems which we can safely ignore when they fail us.

 Connections and hierarchies
 ---